xp44mm/Notebook/RxNetInAction/Async in C# 5.0.md

     ipAddressesPromise.ContinueWith(continuationAction)
 ```

 The advantage of `Task` is that there is only one method required on `Dns`, making the API cleaner.
 All the logic related to the asynchronous behavior of the call can be inside the `Task` class, so that it need not be duplicated in every asynchronous method.
-This logic can do important things, like dealing with exceptions and `SynchronizationContexts`.
+This logic can do important things, like dealing with exceptions and `SynchronizationContext`s.
 These, as we'll discuss in Chapter 8, are useful for running the callback on a particular thread (for example, the UI thread).

 On top of that, `Task` gives us the ability to work with asynchronous operations in an abstract way.
 We can use this composability to write utilities which work with `Task`s to provide some behavior which is useful in a lot of situations.
 We'll see more about these utilities in Chapter 7.